Professional Pet Artist Zann Hemphill Shares Tips on Getting Good Art from Bad Photos

 To avoid this step, follow my complete guide to taking pet portrait reference photos.
 But if that’s not possible…read on!

-1. Mockups or Sketches from Your Pet Portrait Artist
+1. Get Mockups or Sketches from Your Pet Portrait Artist

-2. Arranging Reference Material
+2. Make a Collage of Reference Material

 Of the three, only the centre photo was any higher resolution than you see here.

 3. Compose the Pet Portrait Art on Canvas

 This will be more detailed than the paper version.
-An update at this stage gives my portrait clients the opportunity to give some final feedback on layout before I start blocking in the subject.
-I put in the background at this stage as well if it is darker than the subject.
+An update at this stage gives my portrait clients the opportunity to offer feedback on layout before I start blocking in the subject.
+The background can go in at this stage as well, especially if it’s darker.

 4. Block in the 3D Form of the Pet (with Artists' Discretion)

 5. Add Key Features and Get Pet Parent to Pet Artist Feedback

 If we need to make any adjustments here, it’s easy to move things around while they’re still loose, before adding too many details.
 I’ll mark in the deep, defined shadows.
 These will get softened in the next step.

-7. Add Finishing Touches
+7. Finishing Touches